-Sunday morning, a nurse goes in to remove the pacing wires.
-He does exactly what he’s supposed to do, but within a minute, our client’s mother begins to complain about being short of breath.
-She starts bleeding profusely from her incision site.
-She sits bolt upright, looks at the nurse and says, “I think I’m dying.”
+Sunday morning, a nurse removes the pacing wires.
+He does exactly what he’s supposed to do, but within a minute, our client’s mother complains about being short of breath.
+She bleeds profusely from her incision site.
+She sits bolt upright, looks at the nurse, and says, “I think I’m dying.”
 The patient loses consciousness, is rushed into emergency surgery, and sadly never recovers.
 She passes away on Super Bowl Sunday, surrounded by her shocked and grief-stricken family.

-So, what happened?
+So what happened?
 There’s no dispute that when the pacing wires were pulled, one or more of the wires lacerated the patient’s new bypass graft.
-That’s the cause of death on her death certificate.
-All the blood that was supposed to be going to the heart muscle pooled in the patient’s chest, and she essentially bled to death.
+That causes death on her death certificate.
+All the blood that was supposed to be going to the heart muscle pooled in the patient’s chest, and she bled to death.
 Bottom line: this is NOT supposed to happen.

-Naturally, you might be wondering: Who placed the wires in the patient’s chest?
+Naturally, you might wonder: Who placed the wires in the patient’s chest?
 Where were the wires placed?
 How close were the wires placed to the new vein graft?
 How many pacing wires were used?
 I’m sure the jury wanted those answers too.

 At trial, the Defendant doctor and both of his surgical technicians testified that they had no recollection of placing the wires in the patient’s chest.
 They didn’t even know who put the wires in.